 0.5-1 Unit.
 1.5 lab hrs/wk.
 Repeat: 3.
 No prerequisite.
-One and one-half laboratory hours weekly for one half student unit, and three laboratory hours weekly for one student unit.
+1.5 laboratory hours weekly for 0.5 student unit, or three laboratory hours weekly for one student unit.

-ESL students improve their English in this interactive computerbased multimedia course.
+ESL students improve their English in this interactive computer-based multimedia course.
 This lab offers low intermediate students the opportunity to practice their listening, pronunciation, speaking, vocabulary, and grammar skills in a self-paced laboratory environment.
 American culture and ESL life skills are included.